Sukhothai Sukhothai Province, Thailand Travel Guide

 Smartphone with a good camera often suffices.
 For serious photographers, a DSLR or Mirrorless camera gives greater control and image quality.
 Consider a Wide-angle lens and a Telephoto lens.
 A Lightweight travel tripod works well for low-light photography.

-Utilize cloud storage services like Google Drive or Dropbox to store photos and scans of important documents.
+Utilize cloud storage cloud services Such As google Drive or dropbox to store photos and scans of important documents.

 A small USB drive serves as an additional physical a copy for critical information.